yyzhang666/Delphes/README.md

                       edm4hep_output.root \
                       input_file.stdhep
  ```
-Note that there are other excutable commond in Delphes.
+Note that there are [other excutable commond](https://key4hep.github.io/key4hep-doc/tutorials/k4simdelphes/doc/starterkit/k4SimDelphes/Readme.html) in Delphes.
 We don't need do PYTHIA8 since WHIZARD had done that.

-DelphesSTDHEP_EDM4HEP - for reading STDHEP inputs
+*`DelphesSTDHEP_EDM4HEP` - for reading STDHEP inputs
-DelphesROOT_EDM4HEP - for reading ROOT files in the Delphes format
+*`DelphesROOT_EDM4HEP` - for reading ROOT files in the Delphes format
-DelphesPythia8_EDM4HEP - for running Pythia8 as part of the simulation
+*`DelphesPythia8_EDM4HEP` - for running Pythia8 as part of the simulation

+E.g. command `DelphesSTDHEP_EDM4HEP -h` to know the arguments in it.

+# Edm4hep analysis
 Here are example macro files for analysis.
 Note that these files assumes the data with a different structure.
-# Edm4hep analysis
 Example file